 Launching From Weeki Wachee Springs State Park

 Directly next to the entrance of Buccaneer Bay is where you can rent or launch your own personal watercraft.
-A one-lane road found in the back corner of the parking lot takes you to the Boating in Florida building.
-It’s important to visit the Boating In Florida website to secure a time slot for both renting or launching.
+A one-lane road found in the back corner of the parking lot takes you to the Weeki Fresh Water Adventures building.
+It’s important to visit the Weeki Fresh Water Adventures website to secure a time slot for both renting or launching.
 This location is the only place you can rent or launch in the Weeki Wachee Springs State Park.
 They cap the number of kayaks they allow to launch in order to not put too much pressure on the river by clogging it up with people.
 Make sure to reserve your spot well in advance when kayaking at Weeki Wachee.

 A Point To Point Paddle

 If you launch your own watercraft, you have the entire day to navigate the Weeki Wachee River.
-If you rent from Boating in Florida, you have approximately four hours to make your way to the pickup point at Rogers Park.
-In my experience, four hours is plenty of time to enjoy the river and make it to the pickup point without feeling rushed.
+If you rent from Weeki Fresh Water Adventures, you have approximately two hours to make your way to the pickup point at their new take out location about 2 miles from the launch.
+In my experience, two hours is plenty of time to enjoy the river and make it to the pickup point without feeling rushed.
 Feel free to take your time and stop for breaks along the way.

 Kayaking at Weeki Wachee Springs

 Kayaking at Weeki Wachee is absolutely beautiful with crystal clear water and picturesque landscapes.
 You’ll spend the first half of the paddle winding through Florida foliage with little to no sign of civilization.
 Weeki Wachee Springs kayaking is truly something you have to see to believe.
-As you reach the halfway point, you’ll begin to see houses and docks.
+If you are taking out at the state park, you’ll remain in the dense Florida forest.
+If you are going all the way to Rogers Park, you’ll begin to see houses and docks at about the halfway point.
 There are only a few forks in the waterway, each of which you’ll stay to the left in order to make your way to Rogers Park.

 The Return Trip

-When you arrive at Rogers Park you will be picked up in their shuttle and returned to your car at the Boating in Florida building which is only approximately a 10-minute drive.
+When you arrive at the new exit, you will be picked up in their shuttle and returned to your car at the launch building which is only approximately a 5-minute drive.
 If you are putting in your own kayak for your paddling adventures down the Weeki Wachee River, the shuttle will not transport your personal boat back to your car for you.
-My advice is, do this paddle with at least one other person who is either renting a kayak from Boating in Florida or has paid the return shuttle fee.
-Have them grab the car and come pick you and your kayak up.
+My advice is, do this paddle with at least one other person and either use two separate cars or utilize Uber to transport you back to your vehicle.
+Ubers in the area seem to run approximately $12 for the return trip.

 Best Time of the Year for Kayaking at Weeki Wachee Springs